weberbas/Santiago-data-analysis/README.md

 * p3.7 --> RR and uncertainties - Standard deviation of recovery potentials against the recovery potentials coloured by system template

 ## Usage:
+## Installation
+Create on your computer a folder called __santiago-sanitation-systems__.
+This is ideally also the location of your Santiago-runfolder where you run the _Santiago_ runfile and package and store your _Santiago- input and output data (see below for the recommended folder structure).

 ### Input data
 First of all, you need the required _Santiago_ outputs.
 These are two csv files and two json files:
 * (runName)_allSys_R-Export.csv